Scandit/data-capture-documentation/docs/sdks/ios/label-capture/get-started.md

 ```
 ## Visualize the Scan Process

 The capture process can be visualized by adding a [DataCaptureView](https://docs.scandit.com/data-capture-sdk/ios/core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) to your view hierarchy.
-The view controls what UI elements such as the viewfinder, as well as the overlays that are shown to visualize captured labels.
+The view controls the UI elements, such as the viewfinder and overlays, that are shown to visualize captured labels.
-To do that, add a [DataCaptureView](https://docs.scandit.com/data-capture-sdk/ios/core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) to your view hierarchy.

 To visualize the results of Label Capture, you can choose between two overlays, [LabelCaptureBasicOverlay](https://docs.scandit.com/data-capture-sdk/ios/label-capture/api/ui/label-capture-basic-overlay.html#label-capture-basic-overlay) and [LabelCaptureAdvancedOverlay](https://docs.scandit.com/data-capture-sdk/ios/label-capture/api/ui/label-capture-advanced-overlay.html#label-capture-advanced-overlay).